robertwayne/template-axum-solidjs-spa/README.md

 - Sets default Cache-Control headers via a middleware function.
 - Uses tower-http CORS and Compression _(brotli)_ middleware.
+- Uses `mimalloc` instead of the default allocator.

+_Remember, this is a template.
+Make sure you review the code and adjust it to your projects needs._

 ## Additional Scripts